Sliman4/slimebook/book/lvl1/nfts.md

 ## Soulbound NFTs

-Soulbound NFTs are NFTs that can't be transferred to another account.
+Soulbound NFTs (also called SBT, Soul-Bound Tokens) are NFTs that can't be transferred to another account.
 They can be used as proof of ownership of a physical object, like a car or a house, where the transfer process is more complicated than just sending an NFT to another account due to legal reasons.
 The NFT creator can make it soulbound if they don't want you to